Concours d’ Lemons — The Amelia Island Edition

 For those who missed it, here’s a recap of the fun, free event held at Fernandina’s Main Beach Park, the Concours d’Lemons.
 The show has plans to be back again in spring of 2022 (the first weekend in March), for those who’d like to attend next time.

 Concours d’Lemons is a show at the other end of the spectrum from the highbrow Amelia Concours d’Elegance (world-renowned for dazzling, rare collector cars — the ultimate competition of excellence).
-Instead, the not-so-serious, lowbrow Concours d’Lemons, sponsored by Hagerty and Classic Motorsports magazine, pokes fun at automotive mistakes of the past.
+Instead, the not-so-serious, lowbrow Concours d’Lemons, sponsored by Hagerty and Classic Motorsports magazine, poked fun at automotive mistakes of the past.

 Some vehicles were rather rusty, neglected-looking specimens.
 Others had modifications, some bizarre transformations.
-The car on the receiving end of the most attention, however, was a very familiar-looking DeLorean with a neat story and fundraising objective (more about it further below).
+The car on the receiving end of the most attention, however, was a very familiar-looking DeLorean with a neat story and fundraising objective (more about this further below).

 Dynamic-Looking Duo By The Main Beach Boardwalk